triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ] Create a repeatable demo script (whoever is done first will do this)
 - [ ] review and update tests
 - [ ] Rebuild some or all of the studies to test behavior and useability
-- [ ] Make tasks be clickable checkboxes
 - [ ] Setup tests of incomplete studies and add additional validation checks if/as needed so reliably get charts, etc.
 - [ ] Remove choice of the visit you are on when 'start when' is a reference.
 Needs custom scope added.
 - [ ] Not needed for first user but really need to know how well AI can generate a study DSL from a protocol document.
 Try with JSL protocol reader?